Updated – Originally published January 17, 2024

 We can continue to love them and be ready to help them address the problem, regardless of how far it has progressed.

 When you see signs, find evidence, or have a gut feeling your child might be using drugs, be sure to find support for yourself while you plan next steps.
-You are not alone and this is not your fault.
+You are not alone, and this is not your fault.
 Children are bombarded with harmful messages and dangerous opportunities.

 Early intervention is important, but choose a time when your teen is sober and you are both calm.
+The conversation will be much more productive if both you and your teen are calm and sober.

 While you do not have to have evidence of their substance abuse to talk to your child, it can help.
 Parents may have different opinions about going through their child’s things and looking at messages on social media and text.
 There is no universal correct approach.
 You will know what is best.

-Prepare for children to be angry (how dare you snoop through my things), deny using (it’s not my vape pen), or call you a hypocrite (you aren’t perfect).
+Prepare for children to be angry (“how dare you snoop through my things!”), deny using (“it’s not my vape pen”), or call you a hypocrite (“you aren’t perfect”).

 Describe the situation instead of criticizing and try to de-escalate the situation.
-Set rules and consequences, while keeping minimal expectations for their immediate progress.
+Set rules and consequences while keeping minimal expectations for their immediate progress.
 Reach out to professionals for additional help.

 Below are sample questions and phrases you can consider using.